snakster/cpp.react/guides/Introduction.md

 Reacting to events is a common task in modern applications, for example to respond to user input.
 Often events themselves are defined and triggered by a framework, but handled in client code.
-Callback mechanisms are used to implement this.
+Callback mechanisms are typically used to implement this.
 They allow clients to register and unregister functions at runtime, and have these functions called when specific events occur.

 Conceptionally, there is nothing wrong with this approach, but problems can arise when distributing complex program logic across multiple callbacks.
 The three main reasons for this are:

-- (1) The control flow is "scattered"; events may be occur at arbitrary times, callbacks may be added and removed on-the-fly, etc.
+- The control flow is "scattered"; events may be occur at arbitrary times, callbacks may be added and removed on-the-fly, etc.
-- (2) Data is exchanged via shared state and side effects.
+- Data is exchanged via shared state and side effects.
-- (3) Callback execution is uncoordinated; callbacks may trigger other callbacks etc.
+- Callback execution is uncoordinated; callbacks may trigger other callbacks etc. and change propagation follows a "flooding" scheme.

 In combination, these factors make it increasingly difficult to reason about program behaviour and properties like correctness or algorithmic complexity.
 Further, debugging is difficult and when adding concurrency to the mix, the situation gets worse.